 Understanding the Five Love Languages

 These tools, are just that, tools.
-Coming soon: a four session deep dive of how to apply these tools to your unique marriage.
+Consider Your Marriage Matters-a four session deep dive of how to apply these tools to your unique marriage.
 Join our Flocknote group below to stay in the loop of when our sessions begin.

 Prayers open us to relationship with God and to receive the grace we need to live fully alive in our marriage and family life.
 We certainly benefit from the prayers of others, but most profoundly, when we pray individually or as a couple for our own marriage.
 Start today, praying daily for a specific grace for your marriage.
 You’ll be surprised by what God will do.
 He is never outdone in generosity.